Creating Something From Nothing

 Off to San Francisco

-We suddenly found ourselves working in a basement on Jessie Street, in the heart of San Francisco, as part of the Indiebio biotech accelerator.
+We suddenly found ourselves working in a basement on Jessie Street, in the heart of San Francisco, to join Indiebio.
 It’s in that basement where we laid the foundation for New Culture.
 Ultimately, we decided to focus on cheese because it has the largest environmental footprint of any dairy product and its sustainable alternatives had made minimal traction with consumers (plant-based cheeses account for a measly ~0.5% of cheese consumption in the United States).
 So how would we solve this problem?

 Turns out there was only one answer: casein protein.
 Casein is responsible for everything we love about cheese.
 The crumble and creaminess, the stretch and melt.
 It’s what makes cheese…well…cheesy.
 Trouble is, until that point, casein had only been found in mammalian milk.
 But if we could somehow create casein without any animal inputs - without needing animal milk - we could make delicious cheese without the environmental or animal welfare drawbacks of conventional cheese, or the taste drawbacks of plant-based alternatives.